-Program locations and scheduling are subject to change according to district needs.
-This may shift from year to year.
+*Location & scheduling are subject to change according to district needs, and may shift from year to year.*

 Our preschool is committed to a developmentally appropriate philosophy that combines a play-based, language model that is enriched by a strong academic curriculum to align with the standards that are well established by the MA State Department of Early Education & Care (EEC) Guidelines for Preschool Learning Experiences.
 Our preschool believes in educating the whole child by respecting individual needs for social, emotional, physical and cognitive development.
 We believe our inclusive educational program provides all children with the opportunity to learn from each other while providing a lifelong foundation for respecting human differences.